Cocobassey/cocobassey/README.md

  🤔 I’m looking for help with internship and gigs

- ⚡ Fun fact: Water is dry
+ ⚡ Fun fact: Water is dry :hand_over_mouth:

 ## Socials